Raj Vardhman is a tech expert and the Chief Tech Strategist at TechJury.net, where he leads the rese... | See full bio

 The idea for Tumblr originated from tumblelog, a phenomenon that hit the Internet during the 90’s.
 It was based on short posts consisting of text and the mixture of audio, video, images, links, quotes, and whatever else users could think of.

-Tumblr statistics affirm that there was an increase in blog accounts of nearly 50 million this year alone.
-In January 2018, there were 392 million registered blogs, while in January 2020 that number climbed up to reach 488.1 million.
+Tumblr statistics show an increase in blog accounts of nearly 30 million in just over a year.
+In October 2019, there were 480.1 million registered blogs, while in February 2021, that number climbed up to reach 518.6 million.

 4. Tumblr Inc. has $15.1M in annual revenue.